aws-lumberyard-dev/o3de/Gems/AWSCore/cdk/README.md

 See https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html about for information about how to set up the prerequisites for CDK development.

-See for more information about working with the CDK and O3DE, see the [Deploying the CDK Application](https://www.o3de.org/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) section on o3de.org.
+For more information about working with the CDK and O3DE, see the [Deploying the CDK Application](https://www.o3de.org/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) section on o3de.org.

-> Note: This stack is for CDK v2 (the latest CDK version, if you are working with CDKv1 stacks please use the CDKv1 version of this application).
+> Note: This stack is for CDK v2 (the latest CDK version), if you are working with CDKv1 stacks please use the CDKv1 version of this application.

 ## Make a virtual environment